vdmelo/spring-data-ldap-example/README.md

 # Example on how to use spring-data-ldap

 1. Configure LDAP Source;
+2. Create an repository with Spring's LdapRepository;
+3. Search using Spring's LdapRepository;
-2. Create an embedded LDAP Base;*
+4. Create an embedded LDAP Base;*
-3. Autenticate a user using LdapTemplate;*
+5. Autenticate a user using LdapTemplate;*
-4. Search on the LDAP base using LdapTemplate;*
+6. Search on the LDAP base using LdapTemplate;*
-5. Search using Spring's LdapRepository;